 Blue Launches New Brand Campaign

-Blue guarantees the lowest price in town during the first policy benefit term1, ensuring customers get the best deal on term life protection - making it easier than ever to protect their loved ones.
+Blue guarantees the lowest price in town during the first policy benefit term, ensuring customers get the best deal on term life protection making it easier than ever to protect their loved ones.

 Key Features: